map of 1670, detail.

 you'll walk up what is left of the Vomero hill as it

-a small valley and cross it until the terrain rises
+small valley and cross it until the terrain rises to Capodimonte a short

 If you stand at the same spot a century later, the Baratta map of 1670 (above) shows the walls to be gone and the northern area developed considerably, at least up to the foot of the Capodimonte hill.
 The building that will some day house the National Museum is now there (at the yellow dot)—from 1585—and there is already something “familiar” to modern eyes about the area.
 The small valley just north of where you are standing is called the “Sanità”.
 The origin of the name: at the end of the 1500s an ancient image was found in the church.
 It was of the Madonna with Child and is probably the oldest image of Mary in Naples (from 5th-6th century).
 It was an icon of formidable therapeutic power!
 Just staring at it intensely would heal.
 That healing image is the origin of the name of the church of Santa Maria della Sanità (link in next paragraph) and of the entire quarter, Sanità, which means "health".
 The area filled up in the demographic explosion in Naples in the early and mid-1600s, when the city went from 250,000 inhabitants in 1607 to 450,000 by 1660.
 (The population would then decrease in the wake of the great plague of 1656.)